Reachability of eigenspaces for interval circulant matrices in max-algebra: Proofs of Proposition and Theorem

 By~\eqref{e:lambdaAcirc} we have that $\lambda(A)=\max(a_0,a_1,\ldots,a_{n-1})$ for $A=\Circulant(a_0,\ldots,a_{n-1})$, implying that $\lambda(A)=\max\limits_{i,j=1}^n A_{i,j}$ for any circulant $A$.
 That is, any circulant matrix is visualized.
 We will now argue that it is also strictly visualized.

 \begin{definition}[Threshold Digraphs] {\rm Let $A\in\Rpnn$ and $h\in\Rp$.
-Define the {\em threshold digraph} of $A$ with respect to $h$ as the subgraph of $\digr(A)$ containing all edges $(i,j)$ with $A_{i,j}\geq h$, and all nodes that are beginning and end nodes of those edges.} \end{definition}
+Define the {\em threshold digraph} of $A$ with respect to $h$ as the subgraph of $\digr(A)$ containing all edges $(i,j)$ with $A_{i,j}\geq h$, and all nodes that are beginning and end nodes of those edges.
+Denote this threshold graph by $\digr(A,h)$.} \end{definition}

 \if{ \begin{lemma} If $A$ is a circulant matrix and $(i,j)\in\digr(A,h)$ then $\digr(A,h)$ contains a cycle with edge $(i,j)$. \end{lemma} {\it Proof:} By Lemma~\ref{l:elementary}, $(i,j)$ belongs to a cycle $(i_1,\ldots,i_n)$ with with all edge weights of that cycle equal to the weight of $(i,j)$, hence the claim follows. \kd }\fi